Timeline - News Corp and the phone-hacking scandal

 Oct 21 - Murdoch deflects attempts by investors to remove him as chairman of News Corp at the company's annual meeting.
 He also retains his sons James and Lachlan as directors.

-Oct 24 - James Murdoch is to return before the British parliament for further questioning on November 10.
+Oct 24 - James Murdoch is to return before parliament for further questioning on November 10.

 -- Hinton appears before the same committee for a second time, saying he had not been complicit in a cover-up and that he had not realised the scale of the problem.